go-mq/mq/README.md

 Installation
 ------------

-The recommended way to install *go-queue* is:
+The recommended way to install *mq* is:

 ```
-go get -u gopkg.in/src-d/go-queue.v1/...
+go get gopkg.in/mq.v1
 ```

 Usage